Skip to main content

 From the title's edit menu (three dots) you'll have options to rename the canvas, move it to a different board, or delete it from the workspace.

-The interface allows you to seamlessly toggle between your board's content and the canvas view.
-You also have options to undo and redo actions, share your canvas, and open the canvas in full screen, which collapses the board view for a larger workspace.
+The interface allows you to move between your board content and the canvas view.
+You can also undo and redo actions, share your canvas, and open the canvas in fullscreen for more working area.
+When fullscreen is active, the fullscreen controls appear in the toolbar.

 Screenshot 3